 You can also click on your Settings and click on Privacy.

-Next un-check the Please use my account to provide me with relevant advertising check box and click on Save Changes.
+Next un-check the Please use my account to provide me with a relevant advertising check box and click on Save Changes.
 This will prevent Google from tracking you and providing you with relevant advertising.

 To opt out of YouTube messages and video sharing go here.